openid/fapi/fapi-grant-management.md

 The Grant Management API is a new endpoint provided by the authorization server.
 The client MAY utilize the server metadata parameter `grant_management_endpoint` (see (#server_metadata)) to obtain the endpoint URL.

+Communication with the Grant Management API MUST utilize TLS.
+See Section 16.17 [OpenID.Core] for more information on using TLS.

 ## Grant Resource URL

 The resource URL for a certain grant is built by concatenating the grant management endpoint URL, a slash, and the the `grant_id`.
 For example, if the grant management endpoint is defined as